 - Malware Distribution — The accessed inboxes can be setup to send out malicious samples of all kinds.

-There are many sources of the ProtonMail phishing scams, the most common ones include website redirects, malware pop-ups and banners and email messages.
+There are many sources of the ProtonMail phishing scams, the most common ones include website redirects, malware pop-ups and banners, and email messages.
 The emails are sent in a bulk-like manner and coerce the victims into interacting with the built-in content.
 They may copy the design of legitimate notifications which makes it harder to distinguish the real from the fake ones.

-2019 Phishing Scams #7 — Fake Facebook Login Pages
+2021 Phishing Scams #7 — Fake Facebook Login Pages

-In early February 2019 there have been several reports of fake Facebook login pages that are widely distributed using the popular methods mentioned earlier.
-This is a typical case of a copycat scam site which has taken the original design and layout of the social network and is attempting to deceive the visitors that they are accessing Facebook.
+In early February 2019, there have been several reports of fake Facebook login pages that are widely distributed using the popular methods mentioned earlier.
+This is a typical case of a copycat scam site that has taken the original design and layout of the social network and is attempting to deceive the visitors that they are accessing Facebook.
 Links to such services are usually embedded in phishing email messages that may appear as being sent by the popular service.
-Instead of leading the users to the legitimate login page they will be shown the copycat address.
+Instead of leading the users to the legitimate login page, they will be shown the copycat address.
 The visitors can tell the difference only from their domain name.

-2019 Phishing Scams #8 — Fake BT Login Pages
+2021 Phishing Scams #8 — Fake BT Login Pages

 An attack campaign carrying fake BT login pages has been reported to us recently.
 The tactic is to make the visitors believe that they are accessing the legitimate BT service.
 Successful attempts at infecting targets en-masse include both the traditional email phishing scams and links sending via social networks.
 This is done via hacker-made or hacked accounts that will post links to the malicious site.
 In most cases they will be offers or “account change information” — to the victim users will be explained that they will need to login to their profiles and “verify” their identity.

 The other strategy that is used in this context is the “special offers” one.
-Through the hacker-created profiles, email messages and other communication channels the victims will be promised exclusive deals if they login to their account through the fake login page.
+Through the hacker-created profiles, email messages and other communication channels the victims will be promised exclusive deals if they log in to their account through the fake login page.

-2019 Phishing Scams #9 — Fake Netflix Login Pages
+2021 Phishing Scams #9 — Fake Netflix Login Pages